ibm-cloud-docs/vpc/block_storage_vpc_about.md

 ### Boot volumes
 {: #block-storage-vpc-boot-volumes}

-When you create an instance from a stock image, a 100 GB, 3,000 IOPS `general-purpose` boot volume is created and attached to the instance by default.
+When you create an instance with a stock image, a 100 GB boot volume is created and attached to the instance by default.
 When you create an instance from a custom image, you can specify a boot volume capacity of 10 GB to 250 GB, depending what the image requires.
-This capacity can be any size between the minimum size that is supported for the selected image and the maximum supported image size.
+The capacity can be any size between the minimum size that is supported for the selected image and the maximum supported image size.
 If the custom image is smaller than 10 GB, the boot volume capacity is rounded up to 10 GB.
-After the boot volume is created, you can expand the boot volume size to the maximum supported size, which is 250 GB.

 You cannot create an image from a boot volume that is encrypted with customer-managed keys and is not 100 GB.
 Such an operation is not supported.
 {: note}